SIMLabHAW/SIMLab-Emergency-Simulator/README.md

   - (More) CSS classes instead of styles.
 - Move from myQSL to e.g. ReThinkDB, as most persistently saved stuff is already saved as json strings.
 - Use Node.js as Backend-Solution instead of PHP.
-- Evaluate TypeScript as alternative to JS.
+- Go for TypeScript as alternative to JS for syntactic sugar.

 ---